nerves-hub/nerves_hub_web/docs/deploying.md

 ### SQL

-NervesHub and NervesHubCA both require a postgresql conneciton.
+NervesHub and NervesHubCA both require a postgresql connection.
 The most common method of configuration for this service is to use the `DATABASE_URL` environment variable.

 ### Object Storage